-U.S.-Taliban sign historic troop withdrawal deal in Doha
+U.S. and Taliban sign troop withdrawal deal; now comes the hard part

 There are also questions about whether Taliban fighters loyal to hardline Islamist splinter groups will be willing to adhere to the reduction in violence agreement.

-Additional reporting by Idrees Ali, Ooroj Hakimi in Kabul and Jibran Ahmed in Peshawar, Gibran Peshimam, Charlotte Greenfield in Islamabad; Writing by Rupam Jain and Euan Rocha; Editing by Frances Kerry
+Additional reporting by Idrees Ali, and Ooroj Hakimi in Kabul, Jibran Ahmed in Peshawar, Gibran Peshimam and Charlotte Greenfield in Islamabad, Hamid Shalizi in Istanbul, David Brunnstrom in Washington,; Writing by Rupam Jain and Euan Rocha; Editing by Frances Kerry